-At the time of writing, Oconee County has experienced a significant decline in building activity due to a nationwide economic downturn.
-Even though our region has suffered, it has withstood the crisis better than other parts of the country.
+At the time of the 2010 writing, Oconee County had experienced a significant decline in building activity due to a nationwide economic downturn.
+Even though our region had suffered, it has withstood the crisis better than other parts of the country.
 The scope of the impact of the decline will only be revealed over time, but there is little doubt that there will be long-term implications resulting from this period.
 As a result, there may be impacts on our housing stock, particularly as some sources indicate that people, heretofore seeking to maximize their homes in terms of size and quality, may begin to 'downsize' in an effort to be prepared for future crises.
-This remains to be seen; either way, our natural resources and relaxed lifestyle are almost sure to continue to attract a large number of newcomers for decades to come, which means that home construction will again become a major component of the Oconee County economy.